cloudtoid/interprocess/docs/protocol.md

 Ports must test every publisher/subscriber direction, small capacities and repeated wraparound, empty payloads, full queues, concurrent participants, capacity mismatch, last-participant cleanup, process death, and paused live owners. `tests/interop/run.py` runs the six-language pair matrix.
 Rust tests pin the binary offsets and exercise the native implementation; .NET retains its own regression tests.

 Resource cleanup must happen only after all calls using that endpoint have stopped.
 Rust borrowing provides that lifetime rule.
 C callers must obey it explicitly.
 Other bindings enforce their documented close behavior.
 A queue protocol does not make use-after-close of a language handle valid.

+Queue names are limited to 24 UTF-8 bytes on macOS and 245 on Linux, without slashes, backslashes, or NUL.
+Use at most 24 bytes when sharing configuration across platforms.
+A corrupt record length is rejected without advancing the reader or clearing storage; callers must stop the participants and start a fresh queue rather than retrying indefinitely.